 The importance of internal communications can not be overstated.
-A good internal communication function can boost engagement and productivity in your workforce.
+A good internal communication function can boost engagement and productivity in your workforce to unprecedented levels.

 Amazingly, 60% of companies don’t have a long term strategy for their internal communications.